great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 ```yaml file=../../../../tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py#L19-L20
 ```

 Next, we'll use a `NumericMetricRangeMultiBatchParameterBuilder` to get an estimate to use for the `min_value` and `max_value` of our `expect_table_row_count_to_be_between` Expectation.
-This Parameter Builder will take in a Batch Request consisting of the five Batches prior to our current Batch, and use the row counts of each of those months to get a probable range of row counts that you could use in your `ExpectationConfiguration`.
+This Parameter Builder will take in a <TechnicalTag tag="batch_request" text="Batch Request" /> consisting of the five Batches prior to our current Batch, and use the row counts of each of those months to get a probable range of row counts that you could use in your `ExpectationConfiguration`.

 ```yaml file=../../../../tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py#L21-L35
 ```